mvrzan/salesforce-data-cloud-data-graph-amazon-connect/README.md

 - The Lambda function calls the Data Graph lookup endpoint by passing the parsed phone number
 - The Lambda function parses the Data Graph response payload
 - The Lambda function sends the parsed payload back to the IVR that invoked the Lambada
+- The Contact Flow (IVR) parses the incoming JSON into contact attributes
+- The Contact Flow (IVR) invokes a custom view and passes the parsed contact attributes
-- Amazon Connect's Contact Center Panel gets updated based on the incoming JSON payload
+- Amazon Connect's Agent Workspace gets updated based on the incoming JSON payload

 ## Feature demo